 - the gatekeeping role of “statistical significance” for having one's research accepted is a terrible proposition maintained for historical and psychological reasons rather than merit;

-- its output is a wildly volatile answer to a question you're not really asking.
+- its output is a wildly unreliable answer to a question you're usually not asking.

 And since the difference between significant and nonsignificant is not significant...
 Uh‑oh.

 Usually only one hypothesis is tested, and it assumes zero effect and zero systematic error.